grant-king/ML_progress/log.md

 **Thoughts:** I'm having a hard time categorizing the scraped titles as the associated elements aren't directly related.
 Trying to figure out what to do in this situation.

+Day 46: February 6, 2019

+**Today's Progress:** TPTM BeautifulSoup4 module day 1.
+Working on email notification script.

+**Thoughts:** Attempting to set up an automated process to check for a movie on a particular page and send an email if it finds a match.
+Scraping is simple but I don't remember how to set it up as a job to check automatically and email.
+For these things I'm following a recent Corey Schafer tutorial that covers these tasks.

 # **Links to work:**
 ## Jupyter Notebooks
 #### Movie JSON EDA